aricglanville/aricglanville.github.io/budgethero.md

 ## Capstone Project - Budgeting app

-For this capstone project I worked with a team of three others to develop a home budgeting application that was focused toward college student in the sense that they would have their own personal finances to manage as well as shared finances and household bills that would be split between members of that household.
+For this capstone project I worked with a team of three others to develop a household budgeting application that was focused toward college students sharing housing.
+We wanted to implement a slightly different system than other similar applications currently on the market by allowing members within a household to share bills either based on income percentage or a specific value amount.
 To maintain data fidelity between instances of the application which would allow easier sharing of household info between users as well as allow users to login on different machines, we created an API that allowed us to store and pull our data from a cloud hosted database.

 For the technologies we used in our project we opted to develop using an MVVM design pattern with the following tools:
 1. IDE - Visual Studio